Last revised: December 26, 2017

 Reflections and Questions

 1. In 2012 our congregation set a theme of healing for the Epiphany season.
 Looking ahead to what comes next in Mark — many ‘miraculous’ healings from Jesus — I contrasted Jesus, and discipleship to Jesus, with being a superhero.
 Superheroes use force to rescue people from predicaments of violence.
 Jesus uses love as a power to drive away evil spirits without driving away people.
 In baptism we are called follow Jesus in having faith in the power of love.
 The resulting sermon is titled “Love — More Powerful Than a Superhero.”
-(It also makes use of an excellent online essay by Brian McLaren, “The Church and the Solution.”)
+(It also makes use of an excellent online essay by Brian McLaren, “The Seminary Is Not the Problem — the Church Is.”)

 2. So why are the heavens “torn apart”?
 Why such a dramatic entrance?
 I would connect this with what I see as the organizing principal in Mark’s Gospel, his quoting of Isaiah’s call in Jesus’ inaugural sermon.
 These people have ears but can’t hear, eyes but can’t see.
 Jesus heals deaf people and cures blind people.
 Yet he asks others to keep a secret, and his own disciples remain blind and deaf to what he is teaching them.
 He comes to speak to them from God, to show them who God is, yet it will take the heavens being torn apart for them to hear and see God because something is keeping them deaf and blind.